beginning of content

 7-minute read

-If your child show signs of severe dehydration, see your GP or go to your closest hospital emergency department.
+If your child show signs of severe dehydration, see your doctor or go to your closest hospital emergency department.

 Key facts

-• Children need to drink water throughout the day, to help maintain their body temperature, make bodily fluids and for day-to-day functioning.
+• Children need to drink water throughout the day, to help maintain their body temperature, make bodily fluids and function.

 • Young children and babies are at highest risk of becoming dehydrated.